tinganho/balanced-storage/README.md

     }
 }
 ```
 Whenever you toogle on something you must toogle it off.
 Otherwise the compiler won't compile.
-In our previous example.
-Our code would not compile because we only toogle `UserChangeTitle` `on`.
+In our previous example, our code would not compile because we only toogle `UserChangeTitle` `on`.
 But we never toggle it `off`.

 ```typescript
 import { UserChangeTitle } from '/model'